Code-Institute-Submissions/TomaszWoloszyn983-mini-tax-calculator_DecResub/README.md

 The Procfile can be created with the following command: `echo web: node index.js > Procfile`

+### Google Drive and Google Sheets.
-To create users own Google Sheet following steps must be taken.
+To add users own Google Sheet following steps must be taken.
  - Create an account on Google Cloud Platform.
  - Open new project.
  - Choose APIs and Services option and click Library.